Graffioh/pucky/README.md

 pucky
 ```

+Ask pucky to read/edit/create/remove files, then "y" to accept / "n" to decline.

 Type 'quit' or 'q' to quit pucky.

 ## Warning

-Right now there is no security check for "dangerous" operations, so **be careful, everything is at your own risk**.
+Right now there is no security check for "dangerous" operations, so **be careful, everything is at your own risk!!!**.

+## Feedback

+For feedbacks, DM me on [X](https://x.com/graffioh).